San Diego Expungement Attorney

 Why expunge my record?
 Why spend the money?

 There are a number of reasons to do so such as employment or licensing.
 However, at least half our clients want to expunge their record as final “closure” on an old mistake – just for peace of mind.
 If you want a charge off your record, our San Diego expungement lawyer may be able to help.

 If you have questions regarding expungements, contact us today for a free consultation.
-We speak both English and Spanish.
+Our San Diego criminal lawyers speak both English and Spanish.
 We are available to take appointments days, evenings, and weekends.
 We accept all major credit cards.